Wellbeing in the age of Covid-19

 In 2019, Bundarra began the Berry Street Education Model (BSEM) with extensive staff training and implementation across the whole school.
 More information on the BSEM can be found here: https://learning.berrystreet.org.au/focus-areas/berry-street-education-model

-Alongside this, the ‘You Can Do It’ program is fully implemented into school life from Foundation to year 6, explicitly supporting school values.
+Alongside this, the ‘Be Your Best Self!’ program is fully implemented into school life from Foundation to year 6, explicitly supporting school values.
 The school has an annual school concert as part of an Artist in Residence program.
 With every student performing on stage, this production provides a vehicle for teaching many valuable skills.